Bitwise operation: Arithmetic shift

 A left arithmetic shift by n is equivalent to multiplying by 2n (provided the value does not overflow), while a right arithmetic shift by n of a two's complement value is equivalent to taking the floor of division by 2n.
 If the binary number is treated as ones' complement, then the same right-shift operation results in division by 2n and rounding toward zero.

 Logical shift

-In a logical shift, zeros are shifted in to replace the discarded bits.
+In a logical shift (zero fill shift), zeros are shifted in to replace the discarded bits.
 Therefore, the logical and arithmetic left-shifts are exactly the same.

 However, as the logical right-shift inserts value 0 bits into the most significant bit, instead of copying the sign bit, it is ideal for unsigned binary numbers, while the arithmetic right-shift is ideal for signed two's complement binary numbers.

 Circular shift

 Another form of shift is the circular shift, bitwise rotation or bit rotation.

 Rotate

 In this operation, sometimes called rotate no carry, the bits are "rotated" as if the left and right ends of the register were joined.
 The value that is shifted into the right during a left-shift is whatever value was shifted out on the left, and vice versa for a right-shift operation.
 This is useful if it is necessary to retain all the existing bits, and is frequently used in digital cryptography.